 Trail running shoes are just fine

-Driving from San Sebastian to Garajonay takes about 1 hour along serpentine road GM-2 that takes you higher and higher up in the mountains.
-It is very beautiful with great views of the landscape as long as there are no clouds.
+Driving from San Sebastian to Garajonay takes about 1 hour along serpentine road GM-2 taking you higher and higher up in the mountains.
+The road bringsgreat views of the landscape that changes as you drive further up.

 A rather chocking experience for us was to see how the temperature quickly decreased from 21 degrees and sunny in San Sebastian to 7 degrees and cloudy in Garajonay.
 Nothing strange about that since you go from 0 metres height to well above 1,000 metres.

 We totally missed this thing about the temperature.
 Wearing shorts and a t-shirt like we did surely felt a bit cold when we arrived in Garajonay.
 Seeing all the other tourists wearing gloves, hiking boots, hats and jackets did not make us feel any better.
 Like tourists on their first hike...

 Luckily we had brought a sweater to wear and we know that walking often quickly makes you warm enough.
 After the first 5 minutes we did not freeze at all and even took off our sweaters from time to time during the hike.

 There is a tourist information in La Laguna Grande Centro de Información right by the nationalpark.
 That is a good starting point to get more information.